 Stage 4: Software Development

-The process success depends on the developer should be skilled and expert.
-He / She must know how to follow the coding guidelines and programming tools like interpreters, compilers, and debuggers.
-The programming language which is to be used decided as per the project requirement.
+The success of the process of software development depends on the developer (team).
+The developer must follow the coding guidelines and use best coding practices while using a range of programming tools, like interpreters, compilers, and debuggers.
+The programming language to be used must be decided as per the project requirements.

 Stage 5: Software Testing